Stress and anxiety

 Follow the self-enrol link to join.
 If you don’t see the self-enrol link, you’re already enrolled.

 Run by the Student Wellbeing Service.
 This 45 minute workshop will examine typical responses to exam stress and identify and explore coping techniques to help manage challenging feelings and practice self-care.

 - Dates for November 2021/22 will be announced shortly

 Becoming your most productive self workshop

-This 3 week course is designed to support you with finding ways to improve your productivity, motivate yourself, instil focus and get started towards achieving your goals.
+This 2 week course is designed to support you with finding ways to improve your productivity, to motivate yourself, instil focus and get started in the steps towards achieving your goals.
 It is run by the Student Wellbeing Service.

 COVID-19 managing and maintaining your mental health

 Join the Student Wellbeing Service for this workshop which aims to help you understand and manage your mental health through times of change and uncertainty, including: